jopemachine/alfred-chromium-workflow/README.md

 Browser's profile name.

-You can change this value through `ch > profile` with ease.
+You can change this value through `ch profile` with ease.

 ### SwitchableProfiles

 List up your all profile names here.

-You can switch your profile through `ch > profle` with this value.
+You can switch your profile through `ch profile` with this value.

 Each profile name should be splited with comma (`,`).